 How Much Does a Software Patent Cost?

 Given the above estimates, the entire process for preparing and filing your application can cost between $8,000-$25,000 over several years.
-It vital that you consult with a RLG attorney to understand your filing fees and timelines for your specific project.
-For those in a hurry, please consider a Track One Prioritized Examination Request when filing your software application.
+It is vital that you consult with a RLG attorney to understand your filing fees and timelines for your specific project.
+For those in a hurry, consider a Track One Prioritized Examination Request when filing your software application which will expedite the timeline for examination of your application.

 How to Monetize Software Patents